hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If wrong cast up — who never takes it ill
 >
-> Who ne'er reflect, and whose resolves are vain,
+> Who never reflect, and whose resolves are vain,
 >
 > Who, ranger like, — next night return again.
 >